The Son of Seven Mothers: Palestine

 Scholars Ibrahim Muhawi and Sharif Kanaana collected an Arab Palestinian tale titled Dibbit il-mitbax ("Bear-Cub of the Kitchen").
 A king has three wives, but no son.
 One day, a mosquito lodges itself in his nose.
 The insect reveals it is a female djinni, and offers to marry him in exchange for her doing whatever she wants to the other queens.
 The king takes the djinni woman as his fourth wife, as the other queens become pregnant.
 The djnni wife orders for the eyes of the queens to be taken out and dropped in a well.
 The three queens are exiled to a well, and sacrifice their sons to feed the others, but the eldest queen spares hers, with the argument that her son may by useful to them.
 The boy is suckled by the three queens and grows up in the well.
 He digs up a hole in the well and reaches the king's kitchen.
 He steals food for his mother and the other queens, and puts salt in the food.
-He is caught by the king's cook and is mocklingly named "Bear-Cub of the Kitchen".
+He is caught by the king's cook and is mockingly named "Bear-Cub of the Kitchen".
 One day, the wicked queen feigns illness and wants a pomegranate from Wadi is-Sib ("Valley of Oblivion", according to Muhawi and Kanaana).
 Next, she sends him for a medicine in "such and such a place".
 Bear-Cub of the Kitchen goes to "such-and-such-a-place" and finds the wicked queen's sister.
 He learns that the queen and her family hide their lifeforce in some flasks, next to an eye-medicine and the eyes of the three queens.
 Bear-Cub of the Kitchen destroys the flask with the sister's lifeforce, killing her, and steers the castle with magic ropes to his father's palace.
 Bear-Cub of the Kitchen takes the flask with the queen's lifeforce and "cracks her neck".
 He then restores his mother's eyes and the other queens'.